santosrai/My_VBA_NoteBook/README.md

       - eg.

             ```
-            Dim var1 as Integer;
+            Dim var1 as Integer
-            Dim var1 as Integer,
+            Dim var1 as Integer
             Dim var2 as Integer
             ```
      - explaination: We can use as type Modifier with a single Dim